seyilbaatyrbek/exam-solution/README.md

 - **Fork** this repository under your own account
 - Clone your forked repository to your computer
 - Create a `.gitignore` file so generated files won't be committed
-- Commit and push your progress frequently and with descriptive commit messages
+- Commit your progress frequently and with descriptive commit messages
 - All your answers and solutions should go in this repository
 - Take care of style guide
 - Take care of the naming of classes, fields, variables, files, etc.